Social Icons

 Directed by Niki Caro

-Disney’s Mulan live-action has action scenes that will have you in awe, the cinematography is out of this world and the fight sequences are magnificent.
-Yes, I missed Mushu.
-And the screenplay is not up to that of the 1998 Disney animation to which it was based, but this is a very nerve wracking movie made beautifully.
+Disney’s Mulan live-action film delivers action scenes that will leave you in awe.
+The cinematography is stunning, and the fight sequences are magnificent.
+Yes, I missed Mushu, and the screenplay doesn’t quite match the charm of the 1998 animated classic it’s based on, but this is still a beautifully made, nerve-wracking movie.

-What Disney did here was to replace all the Mushu moments with drama, the movie has enough drama to last you the viewer all September.
-The director Niki Caro did her best is the way she shaped this movie to make the lack of Mushu not to be so pronounced.
+What Disney did here was replace all the Mushu moments with drama—enough drama to last you through September!
+Director Niki Caro did her best to shape the film so that the absence of Mushu wasn’t too glaring.

-If you have seen the Disney animation Mulan, you know already what will happen.
-Instead of a Mushu guiding her, we have a phantom phoenix doing the job.
+If you’ve seen the animated Mulan, you already know the basic storyline.
+But instead of Mushu guiding her, this time, we get a phantom phoenix filling that role.

-In the end, this will be my fourth favorite Disney Live action after Cinderella (2015), The Jungle Book (2016) and Alice in Wonderland (2010).
+For me, this movie ranks as my fourth favorite Disney live-action adaptation, following Cinderella (2015), The Jungle Book (2016), and Alice in Wonderland (2010).

-Based on how much I enjoyed this film, I can but wish them all the best.
-Mulan is a good to see even with the young ones.
+Based on how much I enjoyed the movie, I wish them all the best.
+Mulan is a must-see, even for younger viewers.
 Rated PG-13.

 Freaks: You’re One of Us (2020)